MrCreaper/Dakedo/README.md

         UnPacking: "", // auto generated
         CompileAll: "", // auto generated
     },
+    logging: {
-    logs: "{dir}/logs.txt", // empty for no logs
+        file: "./logs.txt", // empty for no logs
-    externalLog: [], // show new logs from another file
+        external: [], // show new logs from another file
+        cleaning: {
+            misc: true, // cleans up paths, and a few more
+            prefixes: true, // Removes Log{something}:
+            removeWarnings: true, // Remove lines containing "Warning: "
+            removeOther: false, // Remove everything that isnt super important (use with caution) },
+        logConfig: false, // only on cmd version
+    },
     startDRG: false, // when cooked
     killDRG: true, // when starting cook
-    logConfig: false, // only on cmd version
     ui: {
         enabled: true,  // use the ui version by default
         cleanBox: true, // clean logs around the options